adesombergh/yeety-book-test/docs/tasks/021-restaurant-switcher-component.md

 - Restaurant switcher component in `src/components/ui/restaurant-switcher.tsx`
 - Integration into dashboard layout header
 - "My restaurants" link that redirects to `/dashboard`
-- Current restaurant name display in header
+- Current restaurant name display in header (only if logged in)
 - Dropdown menu for users with multiple restaurants (future enhancement placeholder)
 - Responsive design using shadcn/ui components